-- 1.11 This SEA Screening Report dated January 2021 for the Dunton Bassett Neighbourhood Plan does not take account of measures intended to avoid or reduce the harmful effects of the Plan.
-The harmful effects, if any, have been considered in the preparation of the Screening Report of January 2021 and the LPA believes they have been demonstrated to be nil or very minor to the natural and historic environment, Natura 2000 sites and Habitat Regulations. - 1.12 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
-They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Dunton Bassett. - 1.13 The Neighbourhood Plan (pre-submission draft Feb 2020) has the following policies at its core: - Policy H1: Residential site allocation Land is allocated at land behind the children's playground for up to 50 units of residential accommodation as shown in figure 2 below.
-Development will be supported subject to: - a) At least 40% of the dwellings shall be Affordable Housing (including bungalows which can be counted on the basis of 2 for 1 Affordable units) spread throughout the site in clusters and visually indistinguishable from the market dwellings; - b) At least 66% of the housing types shall be properties of three or fewer bedrooms in line with identified housing need; - c) A desk-based heritage assessment and geophysical survey shall be undertaken and its conclusions followed, including trial trenching if required prior to development; - d) The footpath through the site shall be enhanced to improve connectivity with village facilities; - e) A car park with associated open space shall be provided alongside the cricket field for the use of the Cricket Club and residents of the Parish; - f) The existing playground will be extended;
+- 1.16 The SEA Screening Report dated January 2021 for the Dunton Bassett Neighbourhood Plan did not take account of measures intended to avoid or reduce the harmful effects of the Plan. - 1.17 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
+They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Dunton Bassett. - 1.18 The Neighbourhood Plan (pre-submission draft Feb 2020) has the following allocation policy which should be further assessed against reasonable alternatives for effect on the historic environment: - Policy H1: Residential site allocation Land is allocated at land behind the children's playground for up to 50 units of residential accommodation as shown in figure 2 below.
+Development will be supported subject to: - a) At least 40% of the dwellings shall be Affordable Housing (including bungalows which can be counted on the basis of 2 for 1 Affordable units)

+spread throughout the site in clusters and visually indistinguishable from the market dwellings;

-g) A natural landscape scheme shall be planted to provide a buffer to the Scheduled Monument and a wildlife habitat created to enhance its setting.
+- b) At least 66% of the housing types shall be properties of three or fewer bedrooms in line with identified housing need; - c) A desk-based heritage assessment and geophysical survey shall be undertaken and its conclusions followed, including trial trenching if required prior to development; - d) The footpath through the site shall be enhanced to improve connectivity with village facilities; - e) A car park with associated open space shall be provided alongside the cricket field for the use of the Cricket Club and residents of the Parish; - f) The existing playground will be extended; - g) A natural landscape scheme shall be planted to provide a buffer to the Scheduled Monument and a wildlife habitat created to enhance its setting.